-Use a 2D array to make a Tic Tac Toe game — and practice using conditionals, loops, and functions!
+Use a 2D array to learn the code for Tic Tac Toe in Java — and practice using conditionals, loops, and functions!

 This is a challenging project for Java coders familiar with basic concepts, and is also great practice for AP Computer Science students.